sile16/fbcp/README.md

 ## Usage

-4 main modes of operation that are completley seperate, -benchmark,
+4 main modes of operation that are completley seperate, file copy mode, streaming mode, hash and benchmark.

 ```
 Usage of ./fbcp/fbcp_mac: